alejandroviegener/Autocompleter/README.md

 Motivation
 ----------

 Your challenge is to design and implement an auto-complete server using the sample chat histories in sample_conversations.json.
-The basic idea is for the agent to type a few letters or words, and the service will suggest sentence completions. followup phone-call.
+The basic idea is for the agent to type a few letters or words, and the service will suggest sentence completions.

 Usage
 -----